List of AMD Ryzen processors

-The Ryzen family is an x86-64 microprocessor family from AMD, based on the Zen microarchitecture.
-The Ryzen lineup includes Ryzen 3, Ryzen 5, Ryzen 7, Ryzen 9, and Ryzen Threadripper with up to 96 cores.
-All consumer desktop Ryzens (except PRO models) and all mobile processors with the HX suffix have an unlocked multiplier.
-In addition, all support Simultaneous Multithreading (SMT) except earlier Zen/Zen+ based desktop and mobile Ryzen 3, and some models of Zen 2 based mobile Ryzen.
+Microprocessors of the Ryzen brand are a line of x86-64 microprocessors manufactured by AMD, based on the Zen microarchitecture.
+Ryzen microprocessors include: Ryzen 3, Ryzen 5, Ryzen 7, Ryzen 9, and Ryzen Threadripper (with up to 96 cores).
+All consumer desktop Ryzens (except PRO models), as well as all mobile processors with the HX suffix, have an unlocked multiplier.
+In addition, all Ryzen microprocessors support Simultaneous Multithreading (SMT), except for earlier Zen/Zen+ based desktop and mobile Ryzen 3 processors, and some models of the Zen 2 mobile Ryzen microprocessor.